vedm-industries/tt08-renewable-energy-converter-and-data/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

+## Renewable Power Converter and Data Collector

-## Renewabject processes and converts input voltage from a renewable energy source and collects data from the converted output for analysis.
+This project processes and converts input voltage from a renewable energy source and collects data from the converted output for analysis.
-le Power Converter and Data Collector

-This pro
 ### How It Works
 The power converter module reads the input voltage and applies a conversion process to generate the desired output voltage.
 The data collector module stores the output voltage for further use.